This is the most complete information about cleanrooms on the internet.

 Cleanroom Air Filters

 The filtration system for a cleanroom is its most important component, since it is what keeps it clean.
 Cleanrooms can have single or multiple filters depending on their design and ISO classification.
-The most popular types of air flow systems use laminar hoods located at the top of the room that force air downward through filters toward ducting at the floor bottom of the room.
+Most systems have filters located in the ceiling.
+Air travels downward from the ceiling to the floor and exits through ducts in the floor.

 There are several types of air flow filters with high efficiency particulate air (HEPA) filters being the most common and widely used.
 High efficiency air filters have tightly packed dense material to remove contaminants, which can cause pressure drop that slows the air flow.
 Well-designed cleanroom filters have limited pressure drop.
 Below is a description of a few of the types of filters.